+Tip!
 One great thing with tooltips On is that if you leave your mouse pointer a few seconds on anything, it will show a popup displaying a quick help for this under-the-mouse feature.

+Monique by Monoplugs is a really fine 3-OSC synthesizer, full of features and modulations in a well-designed GUI.
 You may think it’s mostly a sound designer synth at first sight, but the GUI is not so complex to understand after a few minutes: for this, check the pretty Monoplug website and the Monoplugs YouTube channel giving pro tutorials to the musicians and sound designers.

-Monique software synthesizer is available via Monoplugis website for Mac and PC (Windows, Linux) as VST, VST3, AU or Standalone versions.
+Monique software synthesizer is available via Monoplugis website for Mac and PC (Windows, Linux) as VST, VST3, AU, or Standalone versions.
 If you want to discover even more, please follow the link below (a demo version is also available, go ahead and try it).

 7 Most Popular Audio Plugins For Vocal Mastering